Mikel González: Zaragoza

 On 29 August 2017, free agent González signed a two-year deal with Real Zaragoza in the second division.
 He scored his only goal for the Aragonese – play-offs notwithstanding– on 2 October, helping the visitors to draw 2–2 at Real Oviedo.

 González terminated his contract on 8 July 2018.

 AEK Larnaca

-On 3 July 2018, the 32-year-old González moved abroad for the first time in his career and joined Cypriot First Division club AEK Larnaca FC on a one-year contract.
+On 3 July 2018, the 32-year-old González moved abroad for the first time in his career and joined Cypriot First Division club AEK Larnaca on a one-year contract.
 He retired in May 2023.